mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step5.md

 You can run kubectl get all -n jenkins{{execute}} and see all the Kubernetes resources deployed by Helm.
 This is a simple application but Helm provides easier management for complicated applications that can be composed of several resources without the need to keep track of multiple YAML files.

-**Please take this [quiz](https://forms.gle/fEPAdta7CAA1JGgY8) to validate your knowledge after the tutorials.
-Also, please provide me [feedback](https://forms.gle/4UcbcuAVBXmDGdtQ9to) to improve these tutorials.**